baagaard-usgs/geomodelgrids/docs/developer/docker-devenv.md

 # GeoModelGrids Docker Development Environment

-The `geomodelgrids-devenv` Docker image provides all of the dependencies and defines the environment for GeoModelGrids development.
-It is intended to be read only with a separate Docker volume, which provides persistent storage, for the GeoModelGrids development workspace.
+The `geomodelgrids-devenv` Docker image (https://registry.gitlab.com/baagaard-usgs/geomodelgrids/geomodelgrids-devenv) provides all of the dependencies and defines the environment for GeoModelGrids development.
+It is intended to be read only with a separate Docker volume for persistent storage and the GeoModelGrids development workspace.

 ## Setup